RavMda/glua-steal/README.md

 This file will be executed every time a Garry's Mod Lua script is about to be executed.
 You can return false to stop the current file (gluasteal.SCRIPT) from being executed.

-You can also return second bool to prevent gluasteal from saving file.
+You can also return a second bool to prevent gluasteal from saving the file.

 ```lua
 -- All scripts with the string 'derma' in their name will be blocked from executing